 Access for All: Access and Babies, Toddlers, and Their Caregivers

-More than a billion children live in cities – and yet most of these cities have not been designed to meet the needs of babies, toddlers, and their caregivers, and mobility systems have not been planned with their travel characteristics in mind.
-This negatively affects the children’s physical, mental, and cognitive development, as well as increases stress on caregivers.
-Investing in babies and toddlers leads to lifelong benefits for them, including educational achievement, positive health outcomes, and higher earnings potential.
+More than a billion children live in cities, yet most of our cities have not been designed to meet the needs of babies, toddlers, and their caregivers.
+Mobility systems are often not planned with their travel characteristics in mind.
+This negatively affects children’s physical, mental, and cognitive development in cities, as well as increases stress on caregivers and families.

-Cities could function better for babies, toddlers, and caregivers by increasing access to the specific needs and destinations they require for daily living through integrating land use and transportation, while improving their local environment.
-This report examines how to achieve this.
+Cities can function better for babies, toddlers, and their caregivers by increasing access to the specific needs and destinations they require through the integration of land use and transport strategies that holistically improve the built environment.

-Watch the webinar: 10 Minute Public Transport for Mobility Needs Near and Far
+- Watch the “10 Minute Public Transport for Mobility Needs” webinar →